unishajoshi/recommendation/README.md

 # Retail Store Data Explorer & Recommender System

-This Streamlit app lets you upload and explore retail data, clean it, see useful charts, get product recommendations, and download a report

 ## Features
+This Streamlit app lets you upload and explore retail data, clean it, see useful charts, get product recommendations, and download a report.
+The key features of this application are was follows:

 - Upload data from file or URL
 - Data exploration (info, missing values, summary stats)